-Singapore: Grants to taxi drivers and private car drivers
+Singapore: Grants to help taxi drivers and private car drivers

 A number of infections were spread via taxi and private car drivers, resulting in a drop in their business.
-Ministry of Transport drew up a few schemes to tackle the situation faced by drivers.
+Ministry of Transport has drawn up a few schemes to tackle the situation faced by drivers.

-Decoration of the temporary facility for returning foreign workers
+Decoration of the temporary facility for returning migrant workers

-Tzu Chi helped to set up book shelves with books and indoor plants for the dormitory, and pasted Jing si aphorisms on the walls, to improve the humanistic ambience.
+Tzu Chi volunteers set up bookshelves with books and indoor plants for the dormitory, and pasted Jing si ahorisms on the walls, to improve the humanistic ambience.

 [Confirmed cases: 67]

-Catholic churches stopped large scale masses as two clusters of infections were related to churches.
+Catholic churches cancel large scale masses as two clusters of infections were related to churches.

 Tzu Chi's board members and representative sent blessings to Tzu Chi's medical and education departments, and 3 partner hospitals, namely Tan Tock Seng Hospital, Khoo Teck Puat hospital and Ng Teng Fong Hospital.